 Major Peter John Badcoe, VC (1934-1967, 33yo)

-He was allotted to the Royal Regiment of Australian Artillery in which he served in a number of Regimental and Staff postings until August 1965.
-He then transferred to the Royal Australian Infantry Corps and joined the Australian Army Training Team Vietnam in August 1966.
-He was posted as Sector Operations Officer in Thua Thien Province, South Vietnam.
-Dubbed "the Galloping Major", he was 'always on the go'.
+Initially serving with the Royal Regiment of Australian Artillery, Badcoe held a variety of regimental and staff appointments up until 1965.
+He then transferred to the Royal Australian Infantry Corps and, in August 1966, joined the Australian Army Training Team Vietnam.
+Assigned as Sector Operations Officer in Thua Thien Province, he became known for his relentless energy, earning the nickname "the Galloping Major."

 The full citation for the award appeared in The London Gazette on 17 October 1967.
 It read: